edproudlove/meshtasticScraper/README.md

 3. Set lora.region to EU_868 (or relevent region)
 4. Disconnect bluetooth to node
 5. should be ready: update config.ini accordingly and in terminal run: python3 run.py

+## SOFTWARE TUTORIAL FROM SCRATCH
+1. in a new directory: git clone .....
+2. make a new pip env ....
+3. run the pip install in the env
+4. run the code from that env